M1 Finance Review 2024: Is it the Perfect Investment Platform?

 Charging a fee based on your total assets is egregious.
 Initially when your balance is small you might not notice it.
 As your balance grows, this becomes a larger and larger recurring annual expense.
 Every dollar you don’t pay in fees is another dollar in your pocket, compounding for your future.
 For this reason, I have excluded Betterment and Wealthfront.

 Verdict: Betterment and Wealthfront out.
-Neutral for the remaining contenders since none charge fees.
+Neutral for the remaining contenders since they charge no fees or minimal fixed fees.

 Selection of Funds: